 [publications] [orcid] [cv]

 In my spare time I like to write science fiction short stories.
 You can find some of my stories on Github and in the Cambridge University Science Fiction Society magazine [1,2].
+I also paint, mostly acrylics, and you can find some of my paintings on my DeviantArt page.

 If you think we could make something together, have questions about things I’ve done, or have feedback on things I could do better, please contact me at adamjermyn[at]gmail.com.
 If you prefer to leave anonymous feedback, you may do so here.